athena-labz/athena/README.md

 CAS scores can be found in each user account.
 The signature policy script, which "officiate" accounts, only allows minting of signature tokens if the account UTxO is initialized with a datum containing the initial CAS score (600,000).
 This ensures that all users start with the same score and no data is tempered.
 After an account is officiated, it's UTxO will only be consumed when validated, making it possible for the platform to execute the necessary logic, increasing or decreasing users' scores.

 The user score increment is defined as a percentage of the subtraction between the total and the actual score.

+***Gabriele -> the calculation example is not clear to me, please expand on it

 For instance, if the CAS score increment of a service deal was 10%, a user that has 600,000, would then get a score of 640,000 (+10% of 1,000,000 minus 600,000).
 Another member with a score of 200,000, in the other hand, would get 280,000.
 This means that the higher a score is, the harder it is to grow.
 This ensures balance between users and stimulates members with low scores to try to improve with the additional bonus of creating competitiveness between the top members.

 Scores can be increased in the following occasions: